jamestunnell/go-synth/unit/gen/env/adsr/README.md

 # ADSR Envelope
 Generates an envelope in four stages: attack, decay, sustain, release.
 See [this wikipedia article](https://en.wikipedia.org/wiki/Envelope_(music)#ADSR) for more background.

+The envelope peak value is 1.

 ## Parameters

-### Peak Level
-This is the maximum envelope value, reached at the end of the attack stage.

 ### Sustain Level
 The envelope value that is held constant during the sustain stage.
+Must be less than or equal to 1.

 ### Attack Time
 Time (seconds) to slew from 0 to the Peak Level.
 Must be positive.